Gotska Sandön: Geography

-Gotska Sandön is situated 38 km north of Fårö in the Baltic Sea.
+Sandön is situated 38 km north of Fårö in the Baltic Sea.
 Legally a part of Gotland province, it is approximately 9 km long and 6 km wide, with a total area of approximately 36 sqkm.
 The island is part of Fårö socken (not to be confused with parish).
 It comprises the same area as the administrative Fårö District, established on 1 January 2016.

 On the northwest tip of the island is a church, Gotska Sandön Chapel.
 As of 2019, Gotska Sandön Chapel along with Fårö Church belong to Fårö parish in Norra Gotlands pastorat.

 During the summer, there are regular boat tours from Fårö Island and Nynäshamn on the mainland.

 Nature of Gotska Sandön

 The island consists mostly of sand and is dominated by beaches, dunes and especially pine forests.
-Aside from a colony of grey seals, the higher fauna is not very rich.
+Aside from a colony of grey seals on the north side of the island, the higher fauna is not very rich.
 Terrestrial or aerial mammals include mountain hares and bats.
 However, the island is home to many rare insects and plants, including the Kashubian vetch and several species of orchid.